MG4 review and buyer's guide

 Should you consider an MG4?

 To be frank, the EV charging infrastructure is still very much in its infancy in Australia, with a real lack of stations available, especially in semi-rural and rural areas.
-If you do a lot of travelling from week to week, an EV is not going to be a dependable source of transport.
+If you do a lot of travelling from week to week, an EV is not going to be a dependable source of transport, but a home charging system will help ensure you’re always leaving with a full battery in the morning.
 You’ll need to schedule each trip and movement very precisely and have allowances for back-up solutions, because it’s not uncommon for public stations to be out-of-order from time to time.

 If you live in an apartment complex you will also need to check if it's okay to use the power in the garage to charge your EV.
 Many complexes do not allow EV charging unless you can separate the power from the building or use power directly from your apartment.
 These issues are not limited to the MG4, though, but rather any EV.